Rho(D) immune globulin: Routes of administration

 RhIG can be administered by either intramuscular (IM) or intravenous (IV) injection, depending on the preparation.
 The IM-only preparation should never be administered IV due to the risk of complement system activation.
 Multiple IM doses should be given at different sites or at different times within the 72-hour window.
 Or, multiple IV doses can be administered according to the instructions in the package insert.

 Names

 Rho(D) immune globulin is also spelled Rh0(D) immune globulin (letter o and digit zero are both widely attested; more at Rh blood group system - Rh nomenclature).

-Rhophylac is manufactured by CSL Limited.
+AntiD (Recombinant) and Rhoclone are the only monoclonal Rh0(D) immune globulins marketed in the world. both manufactured by BSV Ltd. Rhophylac is manufactured by CSL Limited.
 RhoGAM and MICRhoGam are brand names of Kedrion Biopharma.
 Other brand names are BayRHo-D, Gamulin Rh, HypRho-D Mini-Dose, Mini-Gamulin Rh, Partobulin SDF (Baxter), Rhesonativ (Octapharma), and RhesuGam (NBI).
 KamRho-D I.M. is a brand name of Kamada Ltd.

 The United States distribution rights for WinRho SDF (another brand name) were transferred from Baxter to the manufacturer, Cangene, in 2010; they had been held by Baxter since 2005.
 Sales of WinRho fell every year under the agreement with Baxter, the supposition being that Baxter was favoring the sale of its own product over WinRho; according to one analyst, "WinRho was always an afterthought for a big company like Baxter."